karencfisher/fiction-readers/etl/README.md

 https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews

 (The original CSV files, books_data.csv and books_rating" are omitted from the repository due to their size, but can be readily downloaded from Kaggle.
-The ETL notebooks, fiction.ipynb and reviews.ipynb, are included for process documentation purposes.)
+The ETL notebooks, fiction.ipynb and reviews.ipynb, are included for process documentation purposes.
+The two notebooks should be run in order with fiction.ipynb run first, reviews.ipynb second.)

 The original is 3.04 GB, containg 212,404 books and 3 million reviews.
 We have extracted from it 500 fictional books and 41 reviews by apparent pseudonymous